 Healthy Child Manitoba Office led a research project, in partnership with Red River College and Manidoo Gi Miini Gonaan, to evaluate the Abecedarian Approach’s effectiveness at improving child outcomes.
 A longitudinal randomized controlled trial (RCT) was used to compare infants and preschool children attending Lord Selkirk Park Child Care Centre (LSPCC) with other children living in the LSP public housing complex (the control group).
 As a partner in the evaluation, Red River College provided mentoring and support to the Early Childhood Educators and other staff at LSPCC.

-Red River College was interested in exploring how implementing the Abecedarian Approach with children influenced their parents, as well as the early childhood educators at LSPCCC.
-The project began with early childhood educators at LSPCCC, in conversations with the RRC mentor, sharing anecdotal comments of parents’ reactions to their child’s developmental progress.
+Red River College Polytechnic was interested in exploring how a learning and early child care Centre implementing the Abecedarian Approach might influence their parents, as well as the early childhood educators at LSPCCC.
+The project began with early childhood educators at LSPCCC, in conversations with the RRC Polytech mentor, sharing anecdotal comments of parents’ reactions to their child’s developmental progress.
 Parents expressed pride in their child’s development and an interest in learning more about how to implement the Abecedarian Approach at home.
 Importantly, as parents watched their children’s growth and learning, they became inspired to extend their own goals and aspirations, creating a wave of improvements to their lives and the community.

 Eighteen parents participated in the study.
 Parents with children between the ages of one and five who attended LSPCCC for a minimum of one year were eligible.
 Parents with children who aged out of the program (i.e., they were older than five years of age) within the year prior to the start of the study were still eligible to participate.
 In our study, the term parent referred to child(ren)’s primary adult caregiver for example, parent, grandparent, guardian, other relative or foster parent.